 Read the full review: Kyocera Ecosys P5026cdw

-This big Brother blurs the line between home and office printer by combining the fast print speed and high capacity of a laser machine with the superior photo finish of an inkjet.
+This big Brother blurs the line between home printer and office printer by combining the fast print speed and high capacity of a laser machine with the superior photo finish of an inkjet.
 We would recommend it for both applications because although it is smaller than the laser equivalent MFC-L8690CDW, the inkjet MFC-J5945DW can handle A3 paper.
 There’s really nothing that this fully featured 4-in-1 can’t do and it carries out all tasks satisfactorily.

 Read the full review: Brother MFC-J5945DW